Experiments#

 Example experiment graph

 Above is an example of a possible experiment that could be implemented with EOS.
 There is a series of tasks, each requiring one or more devices.
-In addition to the task precedence dependencies with edges shown in the graph, there can also be dependencies in the form of parameters and containers passed between tasks.
+In addition to the task precedence dependencies with edges shown in the graph, there can also be dependencies in the form of parameters, devices, and resources passed between tasks.
 For example, the task “Mix Solutions” may take as input parameters the volumes of the solutions to mix, and these values may be output from the “Dispense Solutions” task.
-Tasks can reference input/output parameters and containers from other tasks.
+Tasks can reference input/output parameters, devices, and resources from other tasks.

 Experiment Implementation#